 For a decade, Swift said nothing political.
 The lesson from Nashville was clear: The Chicks got death threats and industry exile for criticizing the Iraq War.
 "I watched country music snuff that candle out," Swift explained.
 "The most amazing group we had, just because they talked about politics."

-She voted for Obama in 2008 and 2012, Hillary Clinton in 2016.
+She voted for Obama in 2008 and 2012, Clinton in 2016.
 Said nothing publicly.
-Why not 2016?
+Why the silence?
 "I was going through a tough time, my mother was sick and I was in a very public, stressful feud."
 Label executives had explicitly warned her off political statements.

 In 2018, she broke silence.
 Endorsed Tennessee Democrats.
 Criticized Marsha Blackburn's voting record on women's pay and LGBTQ+ rights.
 Voter registration spiked.